palladius/my-sessions-and-bio/reading_lists/RubyOnRails.md

 Also I like to run my containers in `Cloud Run`, which means that I'll try to fit as much as I can into a single docker container, and run it the `LAMP` way (no Redis, igf possible and so on).

+## Ruby

+I use `rbenv` for managing my local gems and *rubies*.

 ## Rails

+* I use Rails 7.0.
+But I used them ~all, from 2,3,5,6,7 (yes I skipped the 4).

 ## My favorite gems

+### AI

+* **[LangchainRb](https://github.com/andreibondarev/langchainrb)**.
+That's right!
+Want to integrate Google Vertex AI or openai into your ruby apps? there you go!
+  Andrei keeps a very thriving commmunity and I actually contributed two PRs to this project.

 ## ActiveStorage